Hero Background

 What Is A Unit of Life Insurance with Colonial Penn?

-For example, if you’re a 50-year-old male, $9.95 will cover $1,669 and only $689 for 70-year-olds.
-50-year-old females enjoy $2,000 of coverage for $9.95, but coverage similarly dips to $1,000 for a 70-year-old.
+For example, if you are a 50-year-old male, $9.95 will cover $1,669 of coverage, and only $689 of coverage for 70-year-olds.
+A 50-year-old woman can receive $2,000 of coverage for $9.95, but similarly, coverage dips to $1,000 for a 70-year-old.

-Colonial Penn Life Insurance Rate Chart
+Colonial Penn Life Insurance Rate Chart By Age and Gender

 Age Coverage Per Unit (Male) Coverage Per Unit (Female)